 The third type of reports are those which mention that there have been some additions or omissions in the Qur'an, and that, after the Prophet's death, people replaced some words in the Qur'an with the others.

 Ali b.
-Ibrahim al-Qummi has reported with his chain of narrators from Hurayz who says: "Abu Abdillah (a.s.) read this ayah (Qur'an, 1:6) as:
+Ibrahim al-Qummi has reported with his chain of narrators from Hurayz who says: "Abu Abdillah ('a) read this ayah as: